Cold War site still intact underneath the transmitting station

 Regional seats of government

-Details of what would have happened if there was such an attack were contained in the BBC War Book, a collection of documents kept in two large safes.
+Details of what measures would be taken by the BBC in the event of a nuclear attack were contained in the BBC War Book, a collection of top-secret documents.

-According to an article on Reddit, the Brookmans Park bunker, unlike the others, did not have protected accommodation because it was considered to be too close to London to survive any blast.
+One report we have found on Subterranea Britannica suggests the Brookmans Park site did not have protected accommodation "because it was considered to be too close to London to survive any blast".

 The BBC headquarters bunker was at the Engineering Training Department at Wood Norton in Worcestershire, where 90 BBC staff would be assembled, including engineers, announcers, 12 news editors and sub-editors, and ‘two nominations from Religious Broadcasting’.

-According to an article in Prospero, the BBC newspaper for BBC pensioners published in December 2016 (embedded below) staff would be offered transport to their posts, but if they took their own car they would not be able to park it there.
+According to an article in the BBC pension magazine Prospero, published in December 2016 (embedded below) staff would be offered transport to their posts, but if they took their own car they would not be able to park it there.

 The article, written by former BBC correspondent Paul Reynolds, continues by describing what staff would be told to take.